akamac/akamac.github.io/content/post/2014-04-15-restarting-managements-agents.md

   - restart
   - vpxa
 ---

 You know the situation when the host stops reporting its performance counters, do you?
 CPU and RAM load are showing nils..
-A simple two-liner to fix the issue at your disposal:
+This snippet will fix the issue:

 {{< highlight powershell >}}
 Get-View -ViewType HostSystem `